JS9512/webAssist/README.md

 webAssist is a simple WebView wrapper for Android

-This is a stripped down and modified version of https://github.com/woheller69/gptAssist and https://github.com/woheller69/huggingAssist, born as a hobby project for personal need.
+This is a modified version of https://github.com/woheller69/gptAssist and https://github.com/woheller69/huggingAssist, born as a hobby project for personal need.

 It may evolve to be customizable enough to be a featured light browser for any kind of website you may need to see.